nishaaannnt/hunger-halt/README.md

 <h2>Sustainable Development Goals</h2>

-To contribute to the Sustainable Development Goals, Hunger Halt aligns with Zero Hunger and Good heatlh and well being.
+To contribute to the Sustainable Development Goals, Hunger Halt aligns with "Zero Hunger" and "Good heatlh and well being".
 By reducing food waste and ensuring surplus food reaches those in need, our project addresses the global challenge of hunger and promotes sustainable practices in food consumption.

 ![Image](Images/goals.png)